-Keeping You and Your Family Safe
+Keeping You and Your Family Safe during In-Person Sessions

 PPE: Marnie will wear gloves if there is a need to touch your child’s face or mouth.

 Adapted from CASLPO’s Pandemic Practice Advice: Personal Protective Equipment